This post contains affiliate links. Making purchases through these links may result in a small commission at no additional cost to you.

 I honestly can’t remember the first time I ate Guri Guri – Hawaiian Ice Cream, but I’m pretty sure my first time wasn’t on Maui.
 While the recipe for the Tasaka Guri Guri is a family secret, similar recipes can be found in small mom and pop stores all over the islands.

 Some recipes will use flavored soda and others will use canned juice, but the key ingredients are the 7 Up and condensed milk.
 What flavors will you try?

-Update 08/01/2014: I used a small can of crushed pineapple and added just enough pineapple juice to equal 24oz. total, a can of 7Up, and condensed milk.
+Update 04/19/2020: For pineapple Guri Guri, substitute the strawberry soda with pineapple soda and add a small can of well darined crushed pineapple, a can of 7Up, and condensed milk.
 The crushed pineapple adds a little bit of texture and my hubby loves this flavor the best.

 Tip: The condensed milk will tend to settle, so while you don’t have to mix the mixture half way through the freezing process, it does help distribute the condensed milk more evenly (best to mix it).
 If you forget to mix it, don’t worry.
 The mix will be soft enough to mix when frozen.

 - 1 (14oz) can Condensed Milk

 More Ways to Keep Cool –